Gaoligong Mountains

 The Gaoligong Mountains (高黎贡山 (Gāolígòng Shān)) are a mountainous sub-range of the southern Hengduan Mountain Range, located in the western Yunnan highlands and straddling the border of southwestern China and northern Myanmar (Burma).
+It is described as a "global biodiversity hotspot" and one of the "biologically richest places on Earth.

 Geography

 The Gaoligong Mountains are located along the west bank of the Nujiang Valley; from Gongshan county down in to Dehong Prefecture, a distance of approximately 500 km.
 It is the drainage divide between the Nujiang (Salween River) and the Irrawaddy River.
-The main peak is Ga her (嘎普) peak, 5128 m above sea level.
+The main peak is "Ga her" (嘎普) peak, 5128 m above sea level.
+These mountains have an outstanding richness of wildlife.